If saving or spending less money tops your list of things to do, we’re here to help. Here are our top 10 tips to get started:

 1. Set a budget

 Start by listing the money you spent and what you spent it on over the past three months to get a monthly average.
 Compare that to what you bring home.
 You should be spending less than what you earn, with a healthy chunk (think 20%) dedicated to a retirement plan, an emergency fund and paying off any debt.
-Cut, trim and shave your non-essential expenses to make your money work hard for you.
-Be sure to check out your 1st United Money Manager – it’s an excellent tool to use for budgeting.
+Cut, trim, and shave your non-essential expenses to make your money work hard for you.
+Be sure to check out your free 1st United Money Manager – it’s an excellent tool to use for budgeting.

 2. Pay yourself first